 A Naturopathic Clinic

 Bellingham Natural Family Medicine is a multidisciplinary natural health clinic offering naturopathic care for all chronic and acute conditions.
 Services include primary care for the whole family, clinical nutrition, herbal medicine, homeopathy, physical medicine, exercise therapy, counseling, hydrotherapy, and childhood immunizations.
-Our doctors include Whitney Knickrehm, ND and Kim Sandstrom, ND, LMP.
+Our doctors include Whitney Knickrehm, ND, Gabriel Durben, ND and Deborah Callender, ND.

 The Naturopathic Physician